-Riders of all ages (18 years and over) have since joined the Club bring with them varying levels of fitness and cycling experience.
-This means that our weekly Club runs have developed to provide rides which suit a broad range of abilities and ambition.
+Riders of all ages (18 years and over) have since joined the Club bringing with them varying levels of fitness and cycling experience.
+This means that our weekly club runs have developed to provide rides which suit a broad range of abilities and ambition.

 These club rides are organised every Sunday morning (weather permitting), setting off from Royston at 9am for a ride of around two hours and returning for a coffee and a chat at The Bull just off the Royston market square.

-Members can usually choose from one of two rides:
+Members can usually choose from one of two types of ride:

 Longer Club runs

-The second ride is a longer route covering around 28-40 miles and often involving some climbing.
+The second type of ride is a longer route covering around 28-40 miles and often involving some climbing.
 Dependent on the number of members, this ride will normally be split into groups at different average speeds, typically 14-16mph, 16-18mph and 18+mph.

 Riders new to the Club are welcome to try either of the club runs above on any Sunday for up to three rides before joining the Club.
 All that’s required is a roadworthy bike (electric bikes are well-suited to the Easygoing ride), a helmet and comfortable clothes.
 If you’d like to take part you can just turn up, but it would be great if you can let us know in advance by using our contact form, which can also be used just to request further information.
 Alternatively, to learn more about us, come down to The Bull for a coffee and a chat any Sunday around 11am when the rides return.
 The route bank lists many of our regular rides, so if you are unsure of your speed you might try one of these (if you can do 30 miles in two hours you will be fine with the 14-16 group).

-In addition to the regular Sunday rides, Saturday specials are organised once a month, these are much longer distances and involve a cafe stop en-route.
+In addition to the regular Sunday rides, Saturday specials are organised once a month, these are longer distances and involve a cafe stop en-route.

-Other days and distances are occasionally organised and are announced via the Forum.
+Other rides and distances are occasionally organised and are announced via the Forum.